Georift/install-jellyfin-tizen/README.md

 #### a) Enable Developer Mode

+> [!NOTE]
-> **Note:** If your TV uses a right-to-left language (e.g., Arabic or Hebrew), the IP address must be entered in reverse order.
+> If your TV uses a right-to-left language (e.g., Arabic or Hebrew), the IP address must be entered in reverse order.
 [More info here.](https://github.com/Georift/install-jellyfin-tizen/issues/30)

 1. On your TV, go to "Apps".
 2. Scroll down to "App Settings" and open it.